neogeek/neogeek/README.md

 - 🔥 [giffany](https://github.com/neogeek/giffany) - This Slack bot works similar to Giphy as you can search for gifs, preview, randomize and then post those gifs.
 - 🔥 [slash commands](https://github.com/neogeek/cloudflare-workers) - This random assortment of slash commands has been completely rebuilt and deployed on the Cloudflare Worker Function platform.

+### Custom Webpack App

+- 🎉 [custom-webpack-cli](https://github.com/neogeek/custom-webpack-cli) - This CLI is used to simplify the Webpack setup process creating a `package.json`, `index.html`, and `index.jsx` file.
+No configuration needed.
+- 🎉 [create-custom-webpack-app](https://github.com/neogeek/create-custom-webpack-app) - This CLI tool is used to even further simplify the process in which it creates all of the files needed to start building a React single web application.

 #### Emoji Legend